xink-sh/xink/README.md

 > The `[[optional]]` route feature is planned.
 We may consider allowing [...rest] to be in the middle of a route.

 xink is based on [SvelteKit's](https://kit.svelte.dev/docs/routing#server) implementation of directory routing.
 For example, an endpoint file needs to export one or more functions for each HTTP method it will serve.
+You can also define a fallback, for any unhandled request methods.

 ```ts
 /* src/routes/article/[slug]/endpoint.ts */